Posted on Leave a comment

 When you get it right it feels so good, a sensitive pickup rich in harmonics is so much fun so I called it the “Cloud Nine” which how I felt at the end of it all.

 This is the pickup set I gig with myself in my covers band now.
-I have them in an Epiphone Sheraton with treble bleeds on the volume pots.
-With this set up it works for everything from The Smiths to Metallica and all points in between.
+I have them in both an Epiphone Sheraton and also in my Flying V. With this set up it works for everything from The Smiths to Metallica and all points in between.
 I don’t feel the need to swap guitar – these pickups work for everything.
+I have done literally hundreds of gigs with the Cloud Nine in countless venues, it always performs.

 Matt Carson from Tablefox.
 Cloud Nine-hot humbucker